Blobfolio/blob-common/blob-common/docs/EMAIL.md

 # Reference: Email Functions

-This guide documents functions which extend email capability.
+This guide documents functions which extend email functionality.
 The code can be located in `functions-email.php`.